trezzuri/erpnext-docs/docs/en/accounts/payment-entry.md

 * Internal Transfer

-In ERPNext, there are two options through which User can capture the payment:
+In SOMA, there are two options through which User can capture the payment:

 * Payment Entry (Default)